machinalis/quepy/docs/tutorial.rst

 Application Tutorial
 ====================

-To illustrate how to use quepy, we will build an example application to access DBpedia.
+To illustrate how to use quepy, we will build step by step an example application to access DBpedia.

+The finished example application can be tried online here: `Online demo <http://quepy.machinalis.com/>`_

+The finished example code can be found here: `Code <https://github.com/machinalis/quepy/tree/master/examples/dbpedia/dbpedia>`_

 First, we will select some questions to be answered with dbpedia's database and then we will develop the quepy machinery to transform them.